-FILE:apsara or FILE:shennong
+FILE:apsara or FILE:shennong.

 - Logs with the file info field containing apsara:

-- Logs that contain quotation marks:
+- Logs that contain quotation marks (“):

-- Logs starting with shen:
+- Query all the logs starting with shen:

 - Query all the logs starting with shen under the FILE field:

-shen* and aps*
+shen* and aps*.

-shen*| timeslice 20m | count
+shen*| timeslice 20m | count.

 - Query all the data under topic1 and topic2:

-__topic__:topic1 or __topic__ : topic2
+__topic__:topic1 or __topic__ : topic2.

 - Query all the data of tagvalue2 under tagkey1:

-__tag__ : tagkey1 : tagvalue2
+__tag__ : tagkey1 : tagvalue2.

-When one or more topics are specified to perform query, query is only implemented in the topic that meets the conditions.
+With one or more topics specified, the query is only performed in the topics that meet the conditions.
 However, data under all the topics is queried by default if no topic is specified.

-Example in which topics are used to classify logs under different domain names:
+For example, use topic to classify logs under different domain names:

-Topic query example:
+Topic query syntax:

 - Topic can be queried in the query.
 The query syntax is

-- Multiple topics can be queried, for example,
+- Multiple topics can be queried.
+For example,